Booker scores 34, Suns roll to 132-100 win over Blazers

 COOLING OFF, A LITTLE

 Phoenix entered on an incredible shooting roll from long range, breaking the franchise record with 24 3-pointers in a win Saturday against Memphis.
-That came one night after tying the franchise record with 22 3s against the Grizzlies.
+That came one night after tying the franchise record with 22 3s against the Pelicans.
 It was the fourth time in NBA history that a team made at least 22 3s in back-to-back games.

 The Suns were very good again on Monday from long range, but not quite as prolific.
 They shot 16 of 33 on 3-pointers (48.5%).